We are open daily from 11am to 4pm.

 Companion Animal Assistance Fund

 In order to effectively use our funding and help as many animals as possible, this program is designed to assist with the treatment of conditions that have already been diagnosed by a veterinarian and will not require lifelong management or ongoing treatments.
 During the application process, please be prepared to upload a document or photo of the itemized quote from the veterinarian who will be treating your animal.
 The quote must include your name and the veterinary hospital name.
+If you are finding it difficult to afford an initial exam and diagnostics, please contact us to discuss your options and other resources.

 -